Perfect cocktail dresses for every occasion

 Area metallic dress

-Playful and flirty, Area’s silver fringed halter dress features a unique knotted design is perfect for twirling around the dance floor.
+Playful and flirty, Area’s silver fringed halter dress features a unique knotted design that’s perfect for twirling around the dance floor.

 Saint Laurent lamé dress